kynex7510/3dbrew/content/SpotPass.md

 | 0x12 | 0x20 | SHA-256 hash |
 | 0x32 | 0x100 | RSA-2048 signature over the above hash |

-The first 0x10-bytes are all-zero except the first byte which is usually 0x80.
-It's unknown what the first 0x10-bytes are used for.
+The first 0x10-bytes are all-zero except the first byte.
+If the 7th bit (0x80) is not set, the arrived flag will only be marked if the session for the target program ID was made with a privileged session.
+Otherwise, the arrived flag will always be marked.

 The 16-bit value at 0x10 tells how many payload contents follow after this the content header.
 For example there can be a downloaded file for a game followed by a message for the news system module.